bitrubcoin-dev/bitrubcoin/doc/README.md

-Reacoin 1.0.0
+BitRubCoin 1.0.0
 =====================

 Setup
 ---------------------
-Reacoin is the original Reacoin client and it builds the backbone of the network.
-However, it downloads and stores the entire history of Reacoin transactions (which is currently several GBs); depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.
+BitRubCoin is the original BitRubCoin client and it builds the backbone of the network.
+However, it downloads and stores the entire history of BitRubCoin transactions (which is currently several GBs); depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.

-To download Reacoin, visit [reacoin.io](https://reacoin.io).
+To download BitRubCoin, visit [bitrubcoin.io](https://bitrubcoin.io).

 Running
 ---------------------
-The following are some helpful notes on how to run Reacoin on your native platform.
+The following are some helpful notes on how to run BitRubCoin on your native platform.

 ### Unix

 Unpack the files into a directory and run:

-- `bin/reacoin-qt` (GUI) or
+- `bin/bitrubcoin-qt` (GUI) or
-- `bin/reacoind` (headless)
+- `bin/bitrubcoind` (headless)

 ### Windows

-Unpack the files into a directory, and then run reacoin-qt.exe.
+Unpack the files into a directory, and then run bitrubcoin-qt.exe.

 ### OS X

-Drag Reacoin-Core to your applications folder, and then run Reacoin-Core.
+Drag BitRubCoin-Core to your applications folder, and then run BitRubCoin-Core.

 ### Need Help?

-* See the documentation at the [Reacoin Wiki](https://reacoin.io/) for help and more information.
+* See the documentation at the [BitRubCoin Wiki](https://bitrubcoin.io/) for help and more information.
-* Ask for help on [#reacoin](http://webchat.freenode.net?channels=reacoin) on Freenode.
-If you don't have an IRC client use [webchat here](http://webchat.freenode.net?channels=reacoin).
+* Ask for help on [#bitrubcoin](http://webchat.freenode.net?channels=bitrubcoin) on Freenode.
+If you don't have an IRC client use [webchat here](http://webchat.freenode.net?channels=bitrubcoin).
-* Ask for help on the [ReacoinTalk](https://reacointalk.io/) forums.
+* Ask for help on the [BitRubCoinTalk](https://bitrubcointalk.io/) forums.

 Building
 ---------------------
-The following are developer notes on how to build Reacoin on your native platform.
+The following are developer notes on how to build BitRubCoin on your native platform.
 They are not complete guides, but include notes on the necessary libraries, compile flags, etc.

 - [OS X Build Notes](build-osx.md)
 - [Unix Build Notes](build-unix.md)